content-left-bg.png

 Objectives

-The objectives of the suite of surveys are to help:
+The objectives of the surveys are to help:

 • schools to review and plan their services for students, especially in the senior years of schooling